Exabyte-io/documentation/docs/infrastructure/clusters/aws.md

+# Amazon Web Services Clusters

+This page contains information about clusters hosted on Amazon Web Service[^1] (AWS) and their hardware specifications.

 ## Clusters

-The following table provides information about available clusters on Amazon Web Service[^1] (AWS) cloud computing platform.
+The following table provides information about available clusters on Amazon Web Service (AWS) cloud computing platform.
 The latest cluster status can be found on <a href="https://platform.exabyte.io/clusters" target="_blank">Clusters</a> page in web application.

 | Name        | Master Hostname                                   | Location |
 | :---:       | :---:                                             | :---:    |